 A detailed specification of requirements is set out in the request for tender document available to download from www.etenders.gov.ie

-Additional products/services: Customer services📦
+Additional CPV: Customer services📦 Place of performance

 The CRU is Ireland’s independent energy and water regulator.
 The CRU was originally established as the Commission for Electricity Regulation in 1999.
 The powers and function of the CRU have expanded over time and the organisation is now known as the CRU to better reflect our role.